-In accordance with CAC Sections 4-306 and 4-307(a) the seismic evaluation and retrofit design shall comply with CEBC Section 317 through 323.
-These sections provide two primary design criteria options as noted below.
+In accordance with CAC Sections 4-306 and 4-307(a) the seismic evaluation and retrofit design shall comply with CEBC Sections 317 through 323.
+These sections provide two primary design criteria options as summarized in Section 3.3 and 3.4 below.
 The EDCR shall clearly define which seismic design criteria is selected.

 3.1.1 A prescriptive seismic design criteria is permitted.
-In accordance with CEBC Section 317.7 and Table 317.5 (footnote 2) demonstration of full compliance with the CBC requirements for new buildings is an acceptable seismic design criterion.
+In accordance with CEBC Section 317.7 and Table 317.5 (footnote 2) demonstration of full compliance with the CBC requirements for new buildings is an acceptable basis of the seismic design.